JoeQuigley1/pp5-fe-bike-brothers/README.md

 -	Search posts: Search bar is displayed in Home Feed and Liked pages where users can search by title and user.
 -	Comments: Users can create edit and delete comments under posts
 -	Likes: Users can like posts
+-   Follow and unfollow: To see more content from the people I follow.
 -	Meetups – Logged in users can create edit read and delete meetups.
 -	Users can sign in and sign out.
 -	Users can edit their profiles.